 Do note that this unit, like others, only comes with a 4-oz starter carbonator canister but you can trade it in for a full sized 60-liter co2 canister.

 There are a lot of customers that are happy with the performance of this machine.
-Some customers, after comparing the models side-by-side, said that they like this model because the bottles pop in and out easier (compared to the Fountain Jet for example).
+Some customers compared the models side-by-side.
+They said that they like this model because the bottles pop in and out easier (compared to the Fountain Jet for example).
 They also really like the modern design of this machine over previous iterations.

 But, after reading customer reviews for this unit, I wasn’t impressed.
 There are too many instances of this machine failing on customers (some, after a relative few uses).
 This would be worrying for me if I were interested in this model.
 Some complain that the thing is cheaply made.
 Others said that it is noticeable that the amount of carbon it takes to fill up a bottle is more than on other models.
 Others complained that their unit did not come with the mail-in rebate to get the full 60-liter co2 canister.